KeyrunH/LoginTask/README.md

 For the end-to-end tests I have used the Cypress framework.

 The tests themselves can be found under the *e2e* folder, each test is in a separate file for readability and clarity.
 To support the tests there are also fixture data and selector files to allow for reusability across tests and easier maintainability.

+**Unit Tests**

+>*For the unit tests, while not mandatory, feel free to use Jest or any similar Testing Library.
+Include tests for atomic-level components such as buttons, input fields, checkboxes, etc. These tests provide valuable insight into the functionality and behavior of individual components, ensuring they work as expected in isolation.
+When writing unit tests, focus on testing component rendering, state changes, and interaction with user input.
+For example, for a button component, you might test its rendering, click event handling, and visual feedback on hover or focus.
+Similarly, for an input field component, you could test its rendering, state management (e.g., onChange), and validation logic if applicable.
+While writing unit tests for every atomic component may not be feasible, covering critical components and their functionalities enhances the overall quality and maintainability of the codebase.*

+I made an attempt at creating unit tests using Jest, React Testing Library and Babel.
+There are two unit tests that test the button component.
+The tests check that the button is rendered and that it can be clicked.